RodolfoPichardo/LinKernighanTSP/README.md

-Fork from https://github.com/RodolfoPichardo/LinKernighanTSP - using sbt for building, and cleaning up the source.
+Fork from https://github.com/RodolfoPichardo/LinKernighanTSP - using sbt for building, and cleaning up the source, translating it to Scala.

 # LinKernighanTSP
 A java implementation of the -famous- Lin-Kernighan heuristics algorithm implemented for graphic (symmetric) TSP.